microsoft/go/eng/doc/fips/UserGuide.md

 Verify reports whether sig is a valid signature of message by publicKey.
 It will panic if len(publicKey) is not PublicKeySize.

+**Requirements**

+- Falls back to standard Go code when using OpenSSL 1.1.1a or lower.

 **Implementation**

 <details><summary>OpenSSL (click for details)</summary>